Welcome to today's edition of the Rush 24-7 podcast.

 So the members ended up passing a $300 billion farm bill in which nearly every crop from corn to sugar won subsidy increases.

-Bush vetoed it in May, it was overridden.
+Bush vetoed it in May.

 The vote in the Senate was 82 to 13.

-But he issued a campaign statement saying that the bill was far from perfect.
+Obama missed the roll call, but he issued a campaign statement saying that the bill was far from perfect.

 He would have preferred tighter payment limits.

-However, he added this quote in his statement, with so much at stake, we cannot make the perfect the enemy of the good.
+However, he added this, quote, in his statement, with so much at stake, we cannot make the perfect the enemy of the good.

 In other words, given the chance to support cuts in farm subsidies for the rich, Obama voted present and instead attacked Republican opponents for doing precisely what he did.